 - Treasury Stock Sales: The sale of treasury shares, which are previously repurchased shares, often occurs without offering preemptive rights to existing shareholders.
 This can impact shareholder equity as the number of outstanding shares increases.

 The erosion of minority influence can lead to a consolidation of power among majority shareholders, effectively marginalizing the voices of those holding smaller stakes.
 This dilution diminishes the potential for shareholder activism, which relies on the collective efforts of minority shareholders to challenge management decisions and advocate for changes that align with their interests.
 When preemptive rights are limited or disregarded, the ability of minority shareholders to rally for reforms or express dissent becomes increasingly constrained.
+In closely held corporations, where shares are not freely traded on public markets, this effect is particularly pronounced because minority shareholders have limited options for exiting their investment or increasing their stake through open-market purchases.

-- Equitable Treatment: The absence of preemptive rights can create disparities among shareholders, leading to perceptions of favoritism and inequity, thereby damaging trust in corporate leadership.
+- Equitable Treatment: The absence of preemptive rights can create disparities among shareholders, leading to perceptions of favoritism and inequity, damaging trust in corporate leadership.

 - Decision-Making Dynamics: Limiting preemptive rights can centralize power among majority shareholders, potentially skewing corporate decision-making and marginalizing minority voices.